windycom/windy-plugin-template/docs/WINDY_API.md

 ```

-## Module: pluginDataLoader
+## Module: plugin-data-loader
 To communicate with our backend API get your own API key [here](https://api4.windy.com/api-key/).
 Ignore "Allowed domains" fields it this case.

-Module `pluginDataLoader` returns  a function, that creates instance of reusable backend data loader.
+Module `plugin-data-loader` returns  a function, that creates instance of reusable backend data loader.
 Once you create your loading instance, you use it like this: `load( type, options )`, where type
 describes type of data you want to load and options depend on the type you want to load.